Samantha Crain: Collaborations

 Crain has self-produced many of her own recordings, but in 2014, produced the debut record of Oklahoma-based country singer-songwriter, Kierston White.
 The album was recorded at Blackwatch Studios in Norman, Oklahoma.
-It is entitled "Don't Write Love Songs".
-Also, in 2015, she produced the album "Thought of You A God" by the Oklahoma-based band, Annie Oakley.
+It is entitled Don't Write Love Songs.
+Also, in 2015, she produced the album Thought of You A God by the Oklahoma-based band, Annie Oakley.
 In 2022, she produced the album, Reservoir, by Kinsey Charles.

-Personal life

-She was, at one time, engaged to John Calvin Abney, her former musical collaborator.

 Discography

 The Confiscation EP: A Musical Novella

 Crain's first recording was the self-released EP The Confiscation.
 It was produced by Joey Lemon of the Chicago-based band, Berry, and later reissued by Ramseur Records in 2007.
 It is based on five short stories by Crain.

 Songs in the Night

 Crain's first LP with her former backing band, the Midnight Shivers, was the April 28, 2009 release Songs in the Night.
 The album was produced by Danny Kadar and recorded at Echo Mountain Studios in Asheville, North Carolina.
 Songs in the Night features Crain on acoustic guitar and vocals, Jacob Edwards on drums, trombone, and harmonica, Andrew Tanz on bass guitar, keys, and vocals, and Stephen Sebastian on electric guitar.
 Ben Wigler, formerly of the band Arizona, provides vocal harmonies on the track "Get the Fever Out".

 Songs in the Night was met with critical praise.
 Paste magazine gave the record a rating of 78 out of 100 and featured it many times online and in the magazine.
 Rolling Stone magazine reviewed it with 3.5 stars out of 5, saying "Her voice is gorgeously odd — all fulsome, shape-shifting vowels that do indeed billow like fog."